CambridgeSemiticsLab/nena_pipeline/README.md

 ```

 Which means: Geoffrey Khan is speaking at 5 seconds in the
-audio within publication number 2
+audio within (publication) line number 2

 or

 ```
 (1 0:00) Here is some text (GK) But here is some more.
 ```
-Which means: Geoffrey Khan starts speaking within a span of
+Which means: someone was speaking within a span of text beginning at
-text beginning at 0 seconds in publication line 1.
+0 seconds in publication line 1; Geoffrey Khan then began speaking at
+some point in the middle of that span.

 ### Foreign Language Tag